andres-lowrie/lang/docs/content/docs/basics/functions.md

 Ergonomics are important

-You can assign functions that don't take any parameters explicity (see
-<a>declaring</a>)  or use the shorthand
+You only need the `=` operator when your function takes parameters.

 ```
+// Takes no parameters so no `=` is needed
 give_a -> { "a" }
 ```

-The _brackets_ are completly optional when not specifying a return type:
+The _braces_ are completly optional when not specifying a return type:

 ```
 give_a -> 'a'
 ```

-You can loose the brackets all together if you want
+You can loose the braces all together if you want

 ```
 // No params